okinawabob/um/ifsm300.md

 ## Week 1: Informations Systems in Organizations
 {: #Week1 .anchor}

 This week, you will learn how businesses develop their strategies for achieving competitive advantage and how information systems can be used for competitive advantage.
 In the Week 1 Learning Resources below, there are a number of resources provided to help you understand this week's concepts and to prepare you to complete the first assignment, which will be due next week.
 After reading the Business Perspective Course Module and Chapters 1 and 7 in the e-textbook, you will then read about business strategy and strategic planning.

-### Readings for this week:
+### Readings for week 1

 - [Introduction to Information Systems in Organizations]({{site.baseurl}}/assets/ifsm300/1-1-IntroductionInformationSystemsOrganizations.pdf)
 - [eBook Complete:]({{site.baseurl}}/assets/ifsm300/ebook-300.pdf) This week read Chapter 1 and 7 from eBook